The Thursday Murder Club: Reception and sequels

 In The Times, Christina Hardyment said the book has an "ingenious plot".
 The Guardian described it as the "fastest selling adult crime debut" in recorded history.
 The audiobook, one of 10 nominees, received the Sounds of Crime Award at Crimefest in 2021.

 The sequels, The Man Who Died Twice, The Bullet That Missed, and The Last Devil to Die, were published in the Septembers of 2021, 2022, and 2023 respectively.
 A fifth book in the series, The Impossible Fortune, was released in 2025.

 Adaptations

 An abridged version of the book was read by Haydn Gwynne and broadcast on BBC Radio 4 in early 2021.
 The reading took two hours and twenty minutes.

 A film adaptation of the same name was released in 2025.
-It was directed by Chris Columbus, from a screenplay by Katy Brand and Suzanne Heathcote, and stars Helen Mirren, Pierce Brosnan, Ben Kingsley and Celia Imrie.
+It was directed by Chris Columbus, from a screenplay by Katy Brand and Suzanne Heathcote, and it stars Helen Mirren as Elizabeth, Pierce Brosnan as Ron, Ben Kingsley as Ibrahim, and Celia Imrie as Joyce.